Guy Raz: Career

-In mid-2000, Raz was appointed NPR's Berlin bureau chief.
-He covered Eastern Europe and the Balkans including the conflicts in Kosovo, Macedonia and Afghanistan.
-In 2002, he became NPR's London bureau chief.
-While in London, Raz covered stories across Europe and the Middle East including the Iraq War where he spent more than 6 months in 2003 and 2004.
+In 2000, Raz was appointed NPR's Berlin bureau chief.
+At age 25, he was NPR's youngest overseas bureau chief.
+He covered "the wars in Iraq, Afghanistan and Macedonia, and the ongoing conflict in Israel and the Palestinian territories", as well as stories from Eastern Europe and the Balkans, including the conflict in Kosovo.
+He became NPR's London bureau chief (in 2002).
+While in London, Raz covered stories across Europe and the Middle East, including the Iraq War where he spent more than 6 months in 2003 and 2004.

+He served as CNN's correspondent in Jerusalem from 2004–2006.
 During his time at CNN, Raz covered the death of Yasser Arafat, the rise of Hamas, Israel's withdrawal from Gaza and parts of the West Bank, and the incapacitation of Israeli Prime Minister Ariel Sharon.